By: Sam Bisby

-As highlighted by today’s Google Doodle, this year marks the 63 rd anniversary of the Peak District becoming Britain’s first designated national park.
+As highlighted by today’s Google Doodle, this year marks the 63rd anniversary of the Peak District becoming Britain’s first designated national park.

 Lying mainly in northern Derbyshire, the Peak District is one of the most picturesque locations in the British Isles and also graces small parts of Cheshire, Staffordshire and Yorkshire, covering a total of 555 square miles.

-The Peak District becoming the sustained beauty it is today is the result of the 1949 National Parks Act aimed to preserve and enhance such areas, with areas such as the Lake District, Dartmoor, Yorkshire Dales and Brecon Beacons all subsequently becoming national parks.
+The Peak District becoming the sustained beauty it is today is the result of the 1949 National Parks Act aimed to preserve and enhance such areas, with areas such as the Lake District, Dartmoor, Yorkshire Dales and the Brecon Beacons all subsequently becoming national parks.

 Advantages of the Peak District becoming a national park are many, but one of the finest is undoubtedly the availability of its many magnificent roads.
 There is an overabundance of fantastic routes through this particular national park, but we’re going to stick to our favourite three, and here they are:

-In the days when I used to live out in Macclesfield, I was a mere 10 minute drive away from one of the most challenging and rewarding driving roads in the Peaks and there were many Sunday morning drives on this amazing road.
+In the days when I used to live out in Macclesfield, I was a mere 10-minute drive away from one of the most challenging and rewarding driving roads in the Peaks and there were many Sunday morning drives on this amazing road.

 Given the title Cat ‘n’ Fiddle after the popular biker pub on-route, you can attack the road from two different entry points; my advice would be to start from the Buxton end where you have to endure a couple of miles’ of average speed cameras (groan), but after they disappear, the roads open up into some of the most glorious corners imaginable.

-The road gradually rises above the reservoirs below until in turns into one of the windiest pieces of tarmac you’ve ever had the pleasure of driving on.
+The road gradually rises above the reservoirs below until it turns into one of the windiest pieces of tarmac you’ve ever had the pleasure of driving on.
 There are hairpins galore, as well as the odd fast corner, and is a certainly a route reserved for the more experienced driver.

 Another route named after a pub, Snake Pass is an a-road alternative to the motorway between Sheffield and Manchester.
 The best part of the road stretches around 20 miles and goes from the outskirts of Sheffield and into Glossop.